openbmc/docs/CONTRIBUTING.md

 There are numerous resources available elsewhere, but a few items that are relevant to OpenBMC work:

- * You almost never need to use `system(<some shell pipeline>)`.
+ * Do not use `system(<some shell pipeline>)`.
 Reading and writing from files should be done with the appropriate system calls.

    Generally, it's much better to use `fork(); execve()` if you do need to spawn a process, especially if you need to provide variable arguments.